autodesk-platform-services/aps-dx-samples-nodejs/ExchangeItemInfo.md

 ## Retrieving the Exchange Item info

-Before exploring the exchanged data, it is required to get the exchange id, which can be retrieved from the exchange item located in ACC. <br/>
-This code sample focuses on the part of the Data Exchange GraphQL API, needed to navigate through hubs, projects, folders and identifying the exchange item.
+In order to explore the data of a Data Exchange, it is necessary to obtain the exchange ID, which can be retrieved from the exchange item located in ACC.
+The following code sample focuses on the specific part of the Data Exchange GraphQL API that is needed to navigate through hubs, projects, and folders, and identify the exchange item:

 To run the sample, please review [setup](./README.md#SETUP) instructions.